Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Data: UV Absorption

 where $\sigma_{\rm N}$ is the uncertainty tolerance set by the quadratic sum of the uncertainties in $N_{\rm 1,a}$ and $N_{\rm 2,a}$.
 In Section \ref{sec:method_summary}, we will combine Equation \ref{eq:aod_criteria} with the wind ratio threshold in Equation \ref{eq:wind_ratio} to select stars with reliable interstellar absorption in \SII, \SiIV, and \CIV.

-We calculate each line's centroid velocity weighted by the apparent optical depth over the same velocity range of $\vhelio=[175, 375]~\kms$.
-This is similar to the weighted average velocity used in \cite{chisholm15, chisholm16a}, which traces the bulk motion of outflowing gas.
+We compute each line's centroid velocity weighted by the apparent optical depth over the same velocity range.
+The uncertainty on the centroid velocity is calculated by propagating the errors in the apparent optical depth array over the same velocity range, which are computed based on the continuum-normalized flux errors.
+Our centroid velocity calculation is similar to the weighted average velocity used in \cite{chisholm15, chisholm16a}, which traces the bulk motion of outflowing gas.
 While \cite{chisholm15, chisholm16a} show that $v_{90}$, velocity at 90\% of the continuum flux level, can trace low density gas and thus probe the terminal velocity of outflows (of the corresponding transition lines), we do not compute $v_{90}$ because of potential contamination from the foreground HVC at $\sim$90--175 $\kms$ toward some sight lines (see Figure \ref{fig:spec_example}).
 We discuss the physical properties of this HVC in Section \ref{sec:discuss_hvc}.